IcyStarFrost/Lambda-Players/README.md

 Called when a Lambda Player wants to know if they can attack someone.
 Return true to make them not attack the target

+### `LambdaOnLoadPickupFuncs`
+### Server-Side

+*Pickup functions are the functions called when a Lambda Player wants to "pickup" a entity.
+For example, healing with a medkit and gaining armor by armor battery*

+Called when all default pickup functions have been loaded.
+Use this hook if you want to add pickup support for a specific entity using `LambdaPlayers_AddItemPickup()` See lambdaplayers/autorun_includes/server/globals.lua

 # Lambda Player Addon Hooks

 *The hooks below can be used to add onto certain features of the lambdas*